pedonline/DigiSign-AuditLog/README.md

 # DigiSign-AuditLog

-DigiSign-AuditLog is Digital Signature for Audit Log Framework on Database support on JSF Framework and Hibernate Framework
+DigiSign-AuditLog is a web application framework for Digital Signature on Audit Log in Database, It support on JSF Framework and Hibernate Framework.

 ## Contributing